Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Dodgers

 Lourdes Gurriel Jr. At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 76th, his on-base percentage ranks 115th, and he is 44th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 76th in batting average, 118th in on-base percentage, and 45th in slugging.

-- Gurriel has had an RBI in 43 games this year (37.1%), including 15 multi-RBI outings (12.9%).
+- In 44 games this year (37.6%), Gurriel has picked up an RBI, and in 15 of those games (12.8%) he had more than one.
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.